volkaert/simple-event-broker2/README.md

 - Standard Publication Adapter.
 In dev mode, it uses port 8082.
 - Pulsar Publication Manager.
 In dev mode, it uses port 8083.
 - Pulsar Subscription Manager.
 In dev mode, it uses port 8084.
-- Subscription Gateway.
+- Subscription Gateway (optional).
 In dev mode, it uses port 8085.
 - Standard Subscription Adapter.
 In dev mode, it uses port 8086.
 - Catalog.
 In dev mode, it uses port 8089.
 - Test/Fake Subscriber.
 In dev mode, it uses port 8099.